Benardakaka/My-Goals/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server..
 Navigate to [`http://localhost:4200/goals`].
 The app will automatically reload if you change any of the source files.